• appointment@healthcheckbox.com

 Closure and Recovery:

-• Following the nerve dissection, the open cut is closed with precision and wound care is taken by the doctor’s team.
+• Following the nerve dissection, the open cut is closed with precision, and wound care is taken by the doctor’s team.

-• The patient is then observed for post operative complications in the hospital or clinic, before being finally discharged.
+• The patient is then observed for post-operative complications in the hospital or clinic, before being finally discharged.

 • It takes nearly 6 to 8 weeks to fully recover after the surgery.
 Lifting heavy objects and exercises should be avoided for quick recovery.

-Risk Factors Likely to Occur in Patients
+Risk Factors Occur in Patients after Surgery

 • Breathing issues